IliyasBaish/BusRoute/README.md

-# BusRoute
+# Responsible Routes
-project for Uber Hackathon 2023
+Project for Uber Hackathon 2023

 “Responsible Routes” is an application designed to reduce traffic jams by building the most efficient routes; preserve the environment by reducing exhaust emissions; organize flexible and convenient bus routes; and increase the amount of affordable transport for people with low incomes.